j0hnVu/linoffice/README.md

 ### Uninstall

-You can run the `uninstall.sh` to remove everything.
+You can run the `uninstall.sh` to remove everything or click on the Uninstall button in the "Troubleshooting" menu.

 <details><summary>Where are the files saved?</summary>

 If you want to manually remove the files:
-- The self-contained folder where you have saved the `linoffice.sh` script.
+- The self-contained folder where you have saved the `linoffice.sh` script
 - The appdata folder for temporary files is in `~/.local/share/linoffice`
 - The `.desktop files` (Excel, Onenote, Outlook, Powerpoint, Word) will be created in `~/.local/share/applications`
 - The Podman containers, which include the Windows VM, can be removed with `podman rm -f LinOffice && podman volume rm linoffice_data`